 \subsection{Fleming--Viot Dynamics of McKean--Vlasov Type}

 The second contribution of this article is to link the conditional McKean--Vlasov SDE \eqref{eq:conditional_mv} to Fleming--Viot dynamics of McKean--Vlasov type.
-The connection between \eqref{eq:conditional_mv} and a Fleming--Viot type particle system was already made by Burdzy et al.\@ \cite{burdzy_flem_viot_1996, burdzy_flem_viot_2000}.
-The particle system consists of $N \geq 1$ Brownian particles $X^i_t$ in a domain $D$.
-Whenever one of the particles hits the boundary, it is reinserted at a position that is chosen uniformly at random amongst the current locations of the remaining particles.
+This connection is inspired by the relationship between \eqref{eq:conditional_mv} and a Fleming--Viot type particle system established by Burdzy et al.\@ \cite{burdzy_flem_viot_1996, burdzy_flem_viot_2000}.
+The latter system consists of $N \geq 1$ Brownian particles $X^i_t$ in a domain $D$, which upon hitting the boundary $\partial D$ are reinserted at a position that is chosen uniformly at random amongst the current locations of the remaining particles.
 Burdzy, Ho\l{}yst \& March \cite{burdzy_flem_viot_2000} show that as $N \to \infty$, for each $t \geq 0$, the empirical measure $\frac{1}{N} \sum_{i = 1}^N \delta_{X^i_t}$ of the particles converges to the marginal distribution of a Brownian motion killed upon hitting $\partial D$, conditioned on survival.
 This dynamic is a special case of the conditional McKean--Vlasov SDE \eqref{eq:conditional_mv}, where $b$ vanishes and $\sigma$ is the identity matrix.
 A uniform-in-time version of this result was later proven by Grigorescu and Kang \cite{grigorescu_flem_viot_2004}.
-Subsequently, Tough and Nolen \cite{tough_fleming_viot_2022} generalised the theory to systems, where the dynamics of each particle can feature a drift that may depend on the particle's location as well as the empirical measure similar to \eqref{eq:conditional_mv}.
-Note that in each of these cases, only the single marginal empirical distributions $\frac{1}{N} \sum_{i = 1}^N \delta_{X^i_t}$ of the particle system converge to the time marginals $\mu_t = \L(X_t \vert \tau > t)$ of the conditional process, while the trajectories $\frac{1}{N} \sum_{i = 1}^N \delta_{X^i_{\cdot \land t}}$ and $\L(X_{\cdot \land t} \vert \tau > t)$ of the two systems are rather different.
-In this work, we introduce a mean-field analogue of the Fleming--Viot type particle system, that may be thought of as also capturing the trajectorial behaviour.
-We refer to this mean-field system as Fleming--Viot dynamics of McKean--Vlasov type.
+Subsequently, Tough and Nolen \cite{tough_fleming_viot_2022} generalised the theory to systems, where each particle's dynamics can feature a drift that may depend on the particle's location as well as the empirical measure, similar to \eqref{eq:conditional_mv}.
+In each of these cases, only the single marginal empirical distributions $\frac{1}{N} \sum_{i = 1}^N \delta_{X^i_t}$ of the particle system converge to the time marginals $\mu_t = \L(X_t \vert \tau > t)$ of the conditional process, while the trajectories of the two systems are quite different.

+In this work, we introduce a mean-field analogue of the Fleming--Viot type particle system, that also captures the particle system's trajectorial behaviour.
+We refer to these mean-field dynamics as \textit{Fleming--Viot dynamics of McKean--Vlasov type}.
 The state $Y$ of the representative particle of this system follows the McKean--Vlasov SDE